LucaIsMyName/stama.js/readme.md

 stama.clear()
 ```
 Clear all state keys and values.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.